Jason Jarrett (footballer)

-Jason Lee Jarrett (born 14 September 1979) is an English former footballer who played as a midfielder.
-He made 296 appearances in league and cup competitions in a 13-year career in the English Football League.
+Jason Lee Jarrett (born 14 September 1979) is an English football manager and former player who is the head coach of Bury Women.
+He made 296 appearances as a midfielder in league and cup competitions in a 13-year career in the English Football League.

-Jarrett started his career with Blackpool in 1998, the next year he moved on to Wrexham.
-He spent 2000 to 2002 with Bury, before signing with Wigan Athletic.
+Jarrett started his career with Blackpool in 1998; the next year, he moved on to Wrexham.
+He spent 2000 to 2002 with Bury before signing with Wigan Athletic.
 In 2005, he joined Norwich City, moving on to Preston North End the next year.
-He spent the first part of 2009 with Brighton & Hove Albion after negotiating a release from his contract at Preston, he spent the later half of 2009 signed with Port Vale.
-In summer 2010 he signed with Oldham Athletic.
-He joined FC Halifax Town in July 2012, and moved on to Chester via Airbus UK Broughton in 2013.
-He moved on to Salford City in 2014, and helped the club to the Northern Premier League Division One North title in 2014–15.
+He spent the first part of 2009 with Brighton & Hove Albion after negotiating a release from his contract at Preston; he spent the latter half of 2009 signed with Port Vale.
+In summer 2010, he signed with Oldham Athletic.
+He joined FC Halifax Town in July 2012 and moved on to Chester via Airbus UK Broughton in 2013.
+He moved on to Salford City in 2014 and helped the club to the Northern Premier League Division One North title in 2014–15.
+He took charge of Bury Women in 2023.